jrmerz/poly-next/README.md

 You write modules.
 Modules for your client, modules for your server, modules for both.
 If you need a UI component, you can write Polymer or React.
 For Polymer, you also include a .html file with the \<dom-module /> template (No JS).
-You can write both ES6 JS and JSX code as all code will go through browserify + babel + React.
+You can write both ES6 JS and JSX code as all code will go through Browserify + Typescript compile + Babel + React.
 The server (or included middleware) will pre-bundle your code into a single (virtual) html imports file with source maps.
 So all will look as you wrote it on the client.
 When you are ready, you can dump the imports file to your /dist dir.